 Fieldworker, Dennis Urazaliyev, discussing the Sociable Lapwing with a local shepherd.

-This project is managed by ACBK, RSPB and Swarovski Optik through the BirdLife International Preventing Extinctions Programme.
+The survey work is funded by ACBK, Tengizchevroil, RSPB and Swarovski Optikthrough the BirdLife International Preventing Extinctions Programme.

 For further information on the Sociable Lapwing project, visit the Amazing Journey website.